signalfx/integrations/collectd-nginx-plus/README.md

 </Plugin>
 ```

-By default only a small subset of the available metrics are published by default.
+By default only a subset of the available metrics are published by default.
 The remaining metrics can be enabled by opting-in to additional metric groups.
-See [Metrics](#metrics) for more details on each metric group
+See [Usage](#usage) for more details on each metric group
 and how to enable them.